donoso-eth/off-chain/README.md

 # 🍦 Gelato Off Chain Resolver && 👷 Hardhat

-This quick and dirty repo should help devs to test V2 off-chain resolvers with ease, providing a hardhat instance and the required infrastracture to get up and running.
+This quick and dirty repo should help devs test V2 off-chain resolvers easily, providing a hardhat instance and the required infrastructure to get up and running.

-This repo consists in the [off-chain resover template](https://github.com/gelatodigital/off-chain-resolver-template) as well as a hardhat folder with a contract called Lock.sol.
-This contract locks an amount for a one year.
-We have created a method calle "unLock()" that will be called by Gelato OPS, when certain conditions off chain happen.
+This repo consists of the [off-chain resolver template](https://github.com/gelatodigital/off-chain-resolver-template) and a hardhat folder with a contract called Lock.sol.
+This contract locks an amount for one year.
+We have created a method called "unLock()" that will be called by Gelato OPS, when certain conditions off chain happen.

 A short refresher about Gelato:

 - execData is the execution payload in bytes that Gelato will execute in our case, the unlock() method
 - exexAddress, the address of the deployed contract
-- canExec, boolean returned by gelato resolver/off chain resolver when calling the cheker method and tells Gelato to execute or not
+- canExec, boolean returned by gelato resolver/off-chain resolver when calling the checker method and tells Gelato to execute or not

 &nbsp;

 # 🏄‍♂️ Quick Start

-## Contract deployment
+## Contract Deployment

 ### 1) Add the env keys required